typedb/typedb/docs/pages/academy/2-GRAQL/3-insert-delete-queries.md

 insert $x isa company; $x has name "Grakn";
 ```

-Try this query and you will see that it will work as well.
+Try this query and you will see that it will work as well (notice that you cannot split the query with a new line in the Graql shell).

 Let’s check if we can query the company we just created.
 ```graql